jbn/jvns.ca/content/post/2019-06-23-a-few-debugging-resources.markdown

 ---

 I was debugging with a friend who's a relatively new programmer yesterday, and showed them a few debugging tips.
-Then I was thinking about it this morning, and [mentioned on Twitter](https://twitter.com/b0rk/status/1142825259546140673) that I'd never seen a really good guide to debugging your code.  (also, there are a ton of really great replies by Anne Ogborn to that tweet if you are interested in debugging tips)
+Then I was thinking about how to teach debugging this morning, and [mentioned on Twitter](https://twitter.com/b0rk/status/1142825259546140673) that I'd never seen a really good guide to debugging your code.  (there are a ton of really great replies by Anne Ogborn to that tweet if you are interested in debugging tips)

-Of course, my delightful Twitter followers gave me a lot of helpful answers and now I have a few ideas about how to teach debugging skills / describe the process of debugging.
+As usual, I got a lot of helpful answers and now I have a few ideas about how to teach debugging skills / describe the process of debugging.

 ### a couple of debugging resources